 In effect, having the talk with family benefits you just as much as it benefits your family in terms of the healing process that begins once everything is out in the open.

 The Family Dynamic

 Whenever a family member falls prey to the effects of addiction, the family dynamic in terms of how members interact and communicate with one another changes.
 It’s not uncommon for a loved one’s addiction to become the family secret, which inevitably affects communications as far as what topics are “safe” to talk about.

-During the course of addiction, the degree of mounting confusion you experience transfers over to loved ones as addiction naturally breeds erratic behaviors and emotions in the addict, according to the Substance Abuse & Mental Health Services Administration.
+During the course of addiction, the degree of mounting confusion you experience transfers over to loved ones as addiction naturally breeds erratic behaviors and emotions in the addict.
 Having the talk with family members marks the first step towards overcoming the effects of addiction on you and your loved ones.

 Call our helpline at 800-654-0987 to see if your insurance will help pay your rehab costs.